 Why are No Win No Fee agreements helpful if you’re a driving instructor in a hit and run or a learner driver?

-If you’re worried about the financial risk in making a claim, these types can help.
+If you’re worried about the financial risk of making a claim, these types can help.
 This is due to the fact that you’ll only have to pay your legal fees if your lawyer wins your case, meaning there’s no financial risk involved.

 How long do I have to put my claim for compensation for a driving lesson accident forward?